Amaury Cordeel: 2024

+2025

+Cordeel was initially left without a Formula 2 seat for the 2025 season.
+However a week prior to the season opener, Cordeel was drafted in to replace Christian Mansell at Rodin Motorsport for the full season, as the Australian withdrew due to personal reasons.

 Personal life

 Cordeel was born on 9 July 2002 in Temse, near Sint-Niklaas, Belgium.
 His family runs Belgian construction company Cordeel Group NV since 1934.
 His older brother Ghislain is also a racing driver who competed in the Formula Renault Eurocup and the Porsche Supercup.

 Cordeel has been charged with speeding twice.
 In March 2021 he posted a video speeding on a Flemish motorway to his TikTok account, and later apologised claiming it was not him driving the car.
 In November 2022 he fronted a Belgian court over an incident in 2020 where he was alleged to have been doing 179kph in a 50kph zone, and was given a 6-month road licence suspension and a €3,600 fine.

 Racing record

 Racing career summary

 † As Cordeel was a guest driver, he was ineligible to score points.